 Contact a New York dog bite lawyer for help

-If your child was bitten by a dog this holiday season, don’t hesitate to reach out to the experienced attorneys at Hach & Rose, LLP for help right away.
+If your child was bitten by a dog this holiday season, don’t hesitate to contact the experienced attorneys at Hach & Rose, LLP for help immediately.
 Call us at (212) 779-0057 to schedule a free, no-obligation consultation today.